Robotechnic/diagraph/internals.typ

 /// - background (str): A color or gradient to fill the background with.
 If set to `none` (the default), the background will be transparent.
 /// - stretch (bool): if true, the render will be stretched to fit the width and height.
 Otherwise, it will keep it's aspect ratio.
 /// - math-mode (str): The math mode to use for the labels.
 Can be `auto`, `"math"` or `"text"`.
 If set to `auto`, the mode will be determined by label content.
 In `"text"` mode, the label content will be parsed as a string.
 In `"math"` mode, the label content will be parsed as a math expression.
+/// - alt (str): A text describing the image.
+This parameter is directly passed to the `image` element as its `alt` attribute.
+See #link("https://typst.app/docs/reference/visualize/image/#parameters-alt")[documentation] for more information.
 /// -> content: The rendered graph.
 #let render(
   dot,